Understanding Childhood Apraxia of Speech: A Parent's Guide

 What Makes CommuniKids Different in Treating Apraxia?

 Our autism evaluation services also are highly applicable here, as apraxia and autism can co-occur.
-Professionals who are familiar with both conditions can result in a more accurate assessment and also better treatment.
+Professionals who are familiar with both conditions can result in a more accurate assessment and better treatment.

 Supporting Your Child at Home